nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 `IMPORTANT:` In this pre-release version, the diagrams in this user guide are rendered on-the-fly as the webpage is loaded.
 **If your internet connection is unstable, the diagrams may appear as broken links.**
-Please refresh the webpage if the diagrams are not loaded in time.
+You may need to refresh the webpage if the diagrams are not loaded in time.

 ## Contents
 * [Introduction](#introduction)